Author Guidelines

 Assurance of International Quality of Journal Articles

-The titles of the submitted articles should have an international perspective; no inclusion of very specific location names (unless it has significant international impacts), the minimum is a region of a country or continent, no specific cultural terms which cannot be understood globally (i.e. barangay, Sandiganbayan).
+The titles of the submitted articles should have an international perspective; no inclusion of very specific location names (unless it has significant international impacts), the minimum is a region of a country or continent, and no specific cultural terms that cannot be understood globally (i.e., barangay, Sandiganbayan).
 The studies must bring in new information the global community needs to know and which novelty and relevance of findings contribute to new knowledge in the discipline.

 Other Helpful Points

-3. Provide a critique on the methodology and theoretical limitations.
+- Provide a critique of the methodology and theoretical limitations.
 This should be addressed in the last paragraph in the results and discussion part, where the writer cautions the readers regarding the limitations of the methodology and theoretical underpinnings for proper guidance in the interpretation and appreciation of the findings presented.

-8. Obtain data only from cited scientific sources.
+- Obtain data only from cited scientific sources.
 We may prefer sources that are taken only from scientific databases traceable from the web.
 After the customary bibliographic entry, paste the URL paste at the end of the bibliography.
-Without these, it takes to mean that the source is only in print.
-By putting the URL, the editors and reviewers can click to access the original source.
-If the Digital Object Identifier (DOI) is given, include it also.
-A URL shortener may be used.
+Without these, it means that the source is only in print.
+By putting the URL/Digital Object Identifier (DOI), the editors and reviewers can click to access the original source.

 Policy on Retraction